 [3 – ( 7 – 4 ( 6 – 5 ) + 4 ) ] + 7 = ?
-What you do think the answer is?
+What do you think the answer is?
 Math can be as simple and as complicated as life.
-In order to accomplish something we need certian skills and traits that would help us withstand the challenges thrown at us.
-Here are five essential traits / skills we can benefit from learning the Abacus that are essential in our day to day activities.
+In order to accomplish something, we need certain skills and traits that would help us withstand the challenges thrown at us.
+Here are five essential traits/skills we can benefit from learning the Abacus that is essential in our day to day activities.

 →In Abacus Education Focus is boosted by simple and interesting calculations.

-Students have a maximum of 30 minutes to do the four basic arithmetic skils: Addition, Subtraction, Multiplicatoin and Division.
+Students have a maximum of 30 minutes to do the four basic arithmetic skills: Addition, Subtraction, Multiplication, and Division.

 In Timer and Test Group students to really have their focus in order to finish a 20-item calculation.
 Making this a habit develops your child’s focus and concentration.